bh-8/amsl-it-security-projects/SMKITS5/README.md

   - `-n` or `--size`: set the amount of cover files to analyse (default is `1`)
   - `-r` or `--randomize`: randomize the cover image selection
   - `-c` or `--clean`: clean the output directory prior to the generation
+  - `-d` or `--delete`: delete analysis data after evaluation
-  - `-f` or `--fast`: skip stego tool `f5` and stego analysis tool `stegoveritas`, as those are the tools need the most time doing their thing
+  - `-f` or `--fast`: skip stego tool `f5` and stego analysis tool `stegoveritas` for every image, as those are the tools need the most time doing their thing; by default, f5 and stegoveritas will be skipped for images larger than `1024x1024`
   - `-v` or `--verbose`: print every command execution to terminal
   - `-h` or `--help`: display usage